 The building permit record for this property does not indicate the year built for the garage.
-The San Bernardino County Assessor's Office records indicate that that the main residence on the property was constructed in 1890.
-Historic aerials confirm the placement of the dwelling in the 1938 aerial image, and the City's Directories begin to list the individuals that were associated with the subject property in 1929.
+The San Bernardino County Assessor's Office records indicate that the main residence on the property was constructed in 1911.
+Historic aerials confirm the placement of the dwelling in the 1938 aerial image, and the City's Directories begin to list the individuals that were associated with the subject property in 1919.
 Based on historic aerial images associated with the subject property, the detached one-car garage is at least 50 years of age.

-In 1992, a Historic Inventory Form for the main residence describes the accessory structure as a medium gable one-car garage of shiplap with a composition shingle roof and a new garage door.
-The 1938 historic aerial image indicates that the property was surrounded by groves and a few scattered residential homes within the vicinity of the subject property.
+The 1991 Historic Inventory Sheet for the main residence does not mention the garage structure.
+The 1938 historic aerial image indicates that the property was surrounded by residential homes within the vicinity of the subject property.
 Since that time, the remaining vacant parcels have been developed with several single-family homes.